JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.kitlist.base - Allows you to see a list of all kits.
 (Recommended for everyone)<br>
 uc.mute.mute.base - Allows you to mute someone.
 (Recommended for mod)<br>
 uc.mute.unmute.base - Allows you to unmute someone.
 (Recommended for mod)<br>
+uc.nick.delnick.?.base - Allows you to use the /delnick ? command.
+(Recommended for nobody)<br>
 uc.nick.delnick.base - Allows you to use the /delnick command.
 (Recommended for vip)<br>
 uc.nick.delnick.others.base - Allows you to remove other people's nicknames.
 (Recommended for admin)<br>
+uc.nick.nick.?.base - Allows you to use the /nick ? command.
+(Recommended for nobody)<br>
 uc.nick.nick.base - Allows you to use the /nick command.
 (Recommended for vip)<br>
 uc.nick.nick.color.<COLOR> - Allows you to use a certain color in nicknames.
 (Recommended for vip)<br>
 uc.nick.nick.others.base - Allows you to change other people's nicknames.
 (Recommended for admin)<br>